Mosiwi/C1K0000/docs/source/microbit_tutorial/makecode_tutorial.md

 ## Block code parsing
 ---------------------
 ▶ 1: ![Img](../_static/microbit_tutorial/img/6img.png)
 The module returns a value that is the numeric input value for P11.
-When the keyboard on the expansion board is clicked, a low level is returned, indicating that the keyboard value on the expansion board can be read.
+When the keyboard on the sheild is clicked, a low level is returned, indicating that the keyboard value on the sheild can be read.
 ![Img](../_static/microbit_tutorial/img/7img.jpg)
 Usage:
-Press any keyboard on the expansion board, the microbit dot matrix displays 0, otherwise displays 1.
+Press any keyboard on the sheild, the microbit dot matrix displays 0, otherwise displays 1.
 ![Img](../_static/microbit_tutorial/img/8img.png)
-Because the P11 is also mapped to the microbit Buttom B, the keyboard value of the expansion board can also be read through the microbit Buttom B.
+Because the P11 is also mapped to the microbit Buttom B, the keyboard value of the sheild can also be read through the microbit Buttom B.
 ![Img](../_static/microbit_tutorial/img/9img.png)

 ▶ 2: ![Img](../_static/microbit_tutorial/img/10img.png)
-Read the keyboard values on the expansion board.
+Read the keyboard values on the sheild.
 Usage:
-Press any key on the expansion board, and the microbit dot matrix displays the key value.
+Press any key on the sheild, and the microbit dot matrix displays the key value.
 ![Img](../_static/microbit_tutorial/img/11img.png)
 Key value: U = 16, D = 8, L = 4, R = 2, OK = 1

 ▶ 3: ![Img](../_static/microbit_tutorial/img/12img.png)
-Clear the display on the 4-digit nixtube of the expansion board.
+Clear the display on the 4-digit nixtube of the sheild.

 ▶ 4: ![Img](../_static/microbit_tutorial/img/13img.png)
 4-digit nixie tube displays numeric values.